cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 version of the latest stable major version supported by the PostgreSQL Community and published on ghcr.io.
-You can use any compatible image of PostgreSQL supporting the primary/standby architecture directly by setting the `imageName` attribute in the CR.
+You can use any compatible image of PostgreSQL supporting the primary/standby architecture directly by setting the `image` attribute in the CR.
 The operator also supports `imagePullSecrets` to access private container registries, as well as digests in addition to tags for finer control of container image immutability.